J-Riby-2003/J-Riby-2003/README.md

-Hello World my name is James Riby
+Hello World my name is James,
-I study computer science and are soon to be starting to study at Nottingham University
+I study at the University of Nottingham, love hate relationship with programming.

+Not much else.